MajorZiploc/tooling_notes/code_challenges/notes.md

     nth_value(): returns the value of a specified column for the nth row within the window frame.

+    NOTE: the over clause could be blank if the order and groupings of the root query are what you want in the sub window query
+      ex: dense_rank() over() as rank

 window frame rolling aggregator: rolling average/aggregator with preceding and current row
     also use lag to remove entries without preceding rows after work is done